Gandja/Algoprog/README.md

 # Algoprog
-I commit to this reposytory my solitons tasks from https://algoprog.ru/
+I commit to this
+repository my solitons tasks from https://algoprog.ru/